rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 Within the IETF, development of YANG modules is generally deferred to the WGs responsible for protocols, which have the necessary technical knowledge to ensure that the models cover the necessary protocol functionality.
 In cases where there is no suitable WG is available, then development of the YANG models has come to the NETMOD WG, responsible for the YANG language.
 In addition, there is a team of "YANG Doctors" of YANG language experts who perform detailed reviews of YANG modules during the standardization process to ensure that YANG modules are well modelled.

 There are several advantages to the IETF process used to develop YANG modules:

-- protocol experts generally ensure that the YANG modules provide good configuration coverage of the protocol in
+Protocol experts generally ensure that the YANG modules provide good configuration coverage of the protocol in

 The IETF process of developing YANG modules has several advantages:

 The work to generate these YANG models is delegated

  Although this approach has several benefits, i.e., following established practice, and wider review of the generated YANG models it also have several downsides.

 Historically, IETF has published YANG models as code assets embedded within TODO Introduction